Philippine debut: History

 The debut has been said to be the product of Spanish colonization.
-While latino quinceañeras celebrate a young woman's 15th birthday, the Philippine debuts celebrate a women's 18th birthday, the age of maturity in the Philippines.
+While Latino quinceañeras celebrate a young woman's 15th birthday, Philippine debuts celebrate a women's 18th birthday, the age of maturity in the Philippines.

-Evolution of Social Implications
+Social aspects

-Traditional debuts served as a means of presenting a women to society and announcing her readiness for marriage and civic duties.
-Instead of just celebrating one individual, traditional debutantes could feature up to 24 debutantes.
+Traditionally, a debut served as a means of presenting a woman to society and announcing her readiness for marriage and civic duties.
+Instead of just celebrating one individual, traditional debuts could feature up to 24 debutantes.

-Modern Debuts
+Modern debuts

 The social implications of modern debuts have greatly evolved as a means of not only celebrating a young girl's transition into adulthood, but as a means of displaying social status.
 Some scholars, like Evelyn Ibatan Rodriguez have claimed that the modern-day debut can reinforce an antiquated ideal of femininity- one of purity, chastity, and virtuousness.
 This limiting ideal of femininity can be harmful when women do not fit into this one specific standard.
 Others have viewed the debut as a way of celebrating the debutante's achievements, aspirations, and transition into adulthood, but recognize how debuts can be limited to those in higher social classes given the financial means required of hosting a debut.

 In film

-The custom was highlighted in the 2001 American small-budget film The Debut, starring Dante Basco.
+The custom was highlighted in the 2000 American small-budget film The Debut, starring Dante Basco.